alibaba/formily/packages/react/README.md

-  name?: string // Field value, is equal to values[0] value?: any // Field multi-parameter value, such as when the field onChange trigger, the event callback passed multi-parameter data, then the value of all parameters will be stored here values?: any[] // Initial value initialValue?: any // field extension properties props?: FieldProps // Check the rules, the specific type description refers to the following documents rules?: ValidatePatternRules[] // Is it required? required?: boolean // Is it editable?
+  name?: string // Field value, is equal to values[0] value?: any // Field multi-parameter value, such as when the field onChange trigger, the event callback passed multi-parameter data, then the value of all parameters will be stored here values?: any[] // Initial value

+  initialValue?: any // field extension properties visible?: boolean //Field initial visible status(Whether the data and style is visible) display?: boolean //Field initial display status(Whether the style is visible) props?: FieldProps // Check the rules, the specific type description refers to the following documents rules?: ValidatePatternRules[] // Is it required? required?: boolean // Is it editable?